isomerpages/mindef-kainos/news/happenings/_posts/2023-09-26-post-Kainos 2023: Power to the Edge Poster.md

 ![](/images/kainos%20poster.png)

-Stay tuned to our website, for more to follow!
+Feel free to share on your social medias.
+Do stay tuned to our website, more exciting content coming your way!